sg-s/xolotl/docs/reference/xolotl-methods.md

 # uninstall

-A static method that uninstalls your installation of xolotl in place.
-If you installed using git, `xolotl` will attempt to use git to uninstall itself.

-Usage:
+**Syntax**

 ```matlab
 xolotl.uninstall
 x.uninstall
 ```

+**Description**

+A static method that uninstalls your installation of xolotl in place.
+If you installed using git, `xolotl` will attempt to use git to uninstall itself.

 !!! info "See Also"
     * [xolotl.update](https://xolotl.readthedocs.io/en/master/reference/xolotl-methods/#update)